 Meisner left The Playhouse in 1958 to become director of the New Talent Division of Twentieth Century Fox.
 He moved to Los Angeles, where he was also able to cultivate his career as a film actor.

 He returned to the Neighborhood Playhouse as head of the Drama Department from 1964-1990.
 In 1985, Meisner and James Carville co-founded The Meisner/Carville School of Acting on the Island of Bequia in the West Indies.
 They later extended the school to North Hollywood, California, with Martin Barter.
-Meisner, Carville and Barter opened The Sanford Meisner Center for the Arts in March 1995, and later the school and theatre were combined to form the Sanford Meisner Center.
+Meisner, Carville and Barter opened The Sanford Meisner Center for the Arts in March 1995, and later the school and theater were combined to form the Sanford Meisner Center.
+This was the first and last location that Sanford Meisner allowed his name to be graced with.

 Meisner received commendations from Presidents Clinton, Bush and Reagan.
 He was honored by California Governor Pete Wilson and was named the “Humanitarian of the Year 1990” by The Washington Charity Awards.
 His final appearance as an actor was in a guest starring role on a special episode of ER in 1995.
 Backstage West dedicated an issue to Meisner and his world-renowned “Meisner Technique.”